sandstreamdev/std/object/fromEntries.md

 ## Questions

-- How to create an object from an array of key value pairs?
+- How to create an object from an array of key-value pairs?
-- How to create an object from array of entries?
+- How to create an object from an array of entries?